 - floor tiles

-- never sand, drill or saw asbestos materials
+- don't sand, drill or saw asbestos materials

-- always seek professional advice before removing asbestos materials
+- always get professional advice before removing asbestos materials

-- do not try to remove asbestos lagging, spray coatings or insulation board yourself - these materials can only be safely removed by a licensed contractor
+- ask a licensed contractor to remove asbestos lagging, spray coatings or insulation board as they can safely remove these materials

 - telephone 028 9056 9710

-If you are a Housing Executive tenant and have any concerns about asbestos in your home or need further advice please contact the Northern Ireland Housing Executive (NIHE) direct about it:
+If you're a Housing Executive tenant concerned about asbestos in your home or need further advice, contact: